Delirium tremens (DTs) is a severe disturbance of the brain caused by alcohol withdrawal.

 - History of heavy alcohol use and abuse

-- History of DTs or other withdrawel symptoms
+- History of DTs or other withdrawal symptoms

-- Other medical problems in addition to alcohol abuse
+- Other medical problems (in addition to alcohol use disorder

 Symptoms usually begin 3-7 days after suddenly stopping or decreasing alcohol intake.
 Symptoms may include:

 - Severe agitation